yawad/mnubo-ios-sdk/README.md

 #<a name="section4"></a>4.
 Installation & Configuration

 1. Install [CocoaPods](http://cocoapods.org/) with `gem install cocoapods`.
-2. Create a file in your XCode project called `Podfile` and add the following line:
+2. Create a file in your XCode project called `Podfile` and add the following lines:

     ```ruby
     pod 'mnuboSDK'